ibm-cloud-docs/openwhisk/openwhisk_actions.md

 }
 ```

-PHP actions always consume an associative array and return an associative array.
+PHP Actions always consume an associative array and return an associative array.
 The entry method for the action is `main` by default but can be specified explicitly when you create the action with the `wsk` CLI by using `--main`, as with any other action type.

 You can create an OpenWhisk action called `helloPHP` from this function as follows: